matloff/regtools/UnbalancedClasses.md

 > transactions.
 The dataset is highly unbalanced, the positive class
 > (frauds) account for 0.172% of all transactions.

+Note the phrase, "highly unbalanced."

 Due to privacy concerns, PCA has been used to replace most of the features,  though two original features have been retained.

-## Motivating example:  Optical letter recognition
+## Motivating example:  Optical letter recognition data

 This is a well-known
 [UCI Machine Learning Repository dataset](https://archive.ics.uci.edu/ml/datasets/Letter+Recognition).
 Again quoting from the site: